What Can B2B Marketers Gain from Growth Hacking?

 Authors note: check out HubSpot – How to Grow a Billion Dollar B2B Growth Engine

-What are the obstacles that get in the way of growth hacking?
+What gets in the way of growth hacking?

 Neil: You need a lot of people, team members, a company behind it.
 Growth hacking doesn’t happen just with one person.
 You need people from different teams involved to do it.